The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Methods

 \subsection{Equations of motion}

-On a general basis, the dynamics of the order parameters $\phi_i$ is governed by a set of Cahn-Hilliard equations \cite{cahn,bray}
+On a general basis, the dynamics of the order parameters $\phi_i$ is governed by a set of Cahn-Hilliard equations

 where $M$ is the mobility and $\mu_i=\delta F/\delta\phi_i$ is the chemical potential.
+This is the canonical Model B \cite{bray} describing the dynamics of a conserved scalar order parameter $\phi$.
 Note that in our model the evolving phase field is $\phi_1$ which is associated to the active drop, while the other two, $\phi_2$ and $\phi_3$ modeling the pillars, are static.
 The presence of further active drops (not considered in this paper) would require the inclusion an equivalent number of dynamic phase fields.

 The evolution equation for the polarization ${\bf P}({\bf r},t)$ is given by \cite{marchetti}